savasturk/Java-Data-Structure-Problem-Solving/Partial Substring Problem/README.md

 Given an input data and a substring to search within the data, return if the substring can be found in the data with atmost one error (1 insertion or 1 deletion), index where the substring starts and the matched substring from input.
-If multiple matches found, return all of their indexes
+If multiple matches found, return all of their indexes.

 For example: